-Matched bettors typically use an odds finding tool such as OddsMonkey Oddsmatcher.
-This guide shows you how to find odds matches manually.
+Matched bettors use an odds finding tool such as OddsMonkey Oddsmatcher.
+This guide explains all about manual odds matching.

 Qualifying bets and stake returned bets

-When looking for a good qualifying bet, start off with English Premier league football or other top European leagues.
+It’s easy to find a good qualifying bet.
+Start off with English Premier League football or other top European leagues.

-During the summer months, there should be lots of big events like the world cup, euros, Rugby World Cup and so on.
+During the summer months, there should be lots of big events like the World Cup, Euros, and so on.

 Don’t check every game for maximum return.
 The difference between a good odds match and the best odds match is minimal.
-The best odds matches are usually found at odds of 3/1 (4.00) or less.
-A 0.1 gap between back and lay odds (2.00/2.10 or 2.20/2.30) is good enough.
+The best odds matches are usually found at odds of 3/1 (4.0) or less.
+A 0.1 gap between the back and lay odds (2.0/2.1 or 2.2/2.3) is good enough.

 Finally, have a quick check of the other games for a closer odds match.
 If you find a closer match, then use that.

 With SNR bets we need reasonably high odds to extract a profit from the free bet.

 Use high-profile markets like top flight football, golf majors, or formula one races.

 Use odds over 4/1 (5.0).
 Look for a 0.2 to 0.6 gap between the back and lay odds, e.g. 5.0/6.0.
 If there are no matches within 0.2 to 0.6, then check for a 1.0 gap.